 A film, "Paperhouse" was made in 1988 but it lacked the same atmospheric and claustrophobic air of the television version.

-This was a tense psychological drama that kept the viewer guessing which was the real world and which the make believe.
+“Escape Into Night” was a tense psychological drama that kept the viewer guessing which was the real world and which the make believe.
 As with many children's dramas at this time the budgetary constraints on the production meant light on the effects but heavy on the atmosphere.
-But beyond doubt it's the stones, more than anything else that seem to have left the biggest impression on the nation's children and even in adulthood those images do not go away.
+But beyond doubt it's the stones, more than anything else that seems to have left the biggest impression on the nation's children, and even in adulthood those images do not go away.

 "It was very frightening, something about a young girl crouching behind her front door, afraid to go outside because the stones would get her.
 Seriously scary." -Television Heaven Forum 2004.

-Published on December 10th, 2018.
-Written by Laurence Marcus for Television Heaven.
+Published on September 23rd, 2020.
+Written by Marc Saul for Television Heaven.